-Kansas Manufacturing Solutions (KMS) is pleased to release the results of the 2020 Kansas Manufacturing Industry Questionnaire.
+Kansas Manufacturing Solutions (KMS) is pleased to release the results of the 2021 Kansas Manufacturing Industry Questionnaire.

-The industry survey was conducted to gain insight into the needs and challenges of manufacturers in Kansas, especially with the uncertainty manufacturers are facing relative to COVID-19.
+The industry survey was conducted to gain insight into the needs and challenges of manufacturers in Kansas, especially with the uncertainty manufacturers are facing relative to COVID-19 and the unstable economy.

-The 2020 industry survey was conducted from June 24, 2020 to July 29, 2020.
-The survey results are at an 81% Confidence Level, with 5% Margin of Error.
+The 2021 industry survey was conducted from March 29, 2021 to June 30, 2021.
 Because of the importance of manufacturing to the state of Kansas, and to ensure manufacturers' voices are heard, KMS will continue to conduct this survey annually.